Consider Me Gone

 "Consider Me Gone" is a song written by Steve Diamond and Marv Green.
 It was recorded by American country music artist Reba McEntire as her second release for the Valory label, a sister label of Big Machine Records.
-It is also the second single from her thirty-third studio album Keep On Loving You, which was released on August 18, 2009.
+It is also the second single from her twenty-seventh studio album Keep On Loving You, which was released on August 18, 2009.
 On the Billboard country singles charts dated for the week of January 2, 2010, the song became McEntire's twenty-fourth number-one single.
 It is also her longest-lasting number one at four weeks.

 An acoustic version of the song was released ahead of McEntire's 2021 album Reba: Revived, Remixed, Revisited.

 Content

 "Consider Me Gone" is a moderate up-tempo, featuring electric guitar and steel guitar fills.
 The narrator describes her lover as not being satisfied with her, but she decides to carry on without him and tells him to "consider [her] gone."